disha9112/Opus/README.md

 # About

-In today's fast-paced world where being quick on your toes has become pivotal to various aspects of life, Opus is a website aimed at improving the organizing abilities and work efficiency of its users.

-The website provides a one-stop solution for users to enhance their productivity by jotting down their tasks and notes, and using a timer to break down work durations into short yet effective time periods for the best results.
+Opus is a productivity website, built using the MERN stack.
+It provides a one-stop solution for users to enhance their organizing capabilties by jotting down their tasks and notes, and using a timer to break down work durations into short yet effective time periods for the best results.

 <!-- FEATURES IMPLEMENTED -->